 - Derby Shoe: Ecco Citytray

 Looking for a particular style that’s listed above?
 Use the links to jump ahead or keep scrolling to read more!
 Furthermore, this guide will also cover the features to look for in dress shoes for standing all day.

 A young albeit celebrated premium footwear brand, Wolf & Shepherd has garnered a cult following thanks to its innovative designs.
 On the exterior, their footwear looks like traditional dress shoes with full-grain calfskin uppers.
 However, the interior is a very different story.

 For instance, they’re equipped with EVA heels, memory foam cushioning, lightweight PheonixTECH outsoles, and engineered support.
-As a result, they’re made for comfort.
+As a result, they’re made for being on your feet.
 Although we were initially sceptical, we’ve tried enough of their shoes to realise how beneficial they are when standing all day!

 "Designed with comfort in mind, the precision-crafted support and cushioning prevents sore feet when standing all day."

 Should you have a preference for traditional craftsmanship, Beckett Simonon is an alternative and more affordable brand that we would recommend instead.
 Indeed, Beckett Simonon shoes are benchmade in a Colombian workshop using time-tested techniques.

 Beckett Simonon craft their shoes using a Blake stitch construction.
 Although Goodyear-welted shoes are often regarded as being a better choice, Blake stitched shoes tend to offer greater flexibility as well as a faster break-in time.
 Both of these are quite beneficial when on your feet all day.